-During the workshops, our base is located in the small southern town of Gravina in Puglia.
-The town, built of golden tufa stone, crops up over a thread of rupestrian dwellings and ravine that winds towards open wheat fields and the sounds of evening swallows.
+During the workshops, our base is located in the southern town of Gravina in Puglia.
+The town, built of golden tufa stone, crops up over a thread of rupestrian dwellings and a ravine that winds towards open wheat fields and the sounds of evening swallows.

 With its ancient roots in the Peucetii culture and its position on the Appian way from Rome to the Mediterranean sea, Gravina is dense with history, archaeology and the arts.
 Emperor Frederick II chose the surrounding plateaus as his personal hunting grounds, referring to the area as “Grana dat et Vina”- meaning the land of wheat and wine.